jay-gurjargour/tempest-hugo/README.md

 # tempest-hugo
 Hugo based tempest website.
-## How to deploy locally:
+## How to deploy locally for development purpose:
 1. Install HUGO as instructed here: https://gohugo.io/getting-started/installing/
-2. Clone the repository
+2. Clone this repository
-3. Run `hugo server -D` in the cloned repository
+3. Go into the cloned repository and run `hugo server -D`